grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

 ## Main points

+Here I list what I feel are the important points from the references section.

-- In Australia, our vaccines have had the full approval process, not emergency authorisation like in some countries.
+- In Australia, our **vaccines have had the full approval process, not emergency authorisation** like in some countries.
 - AstraZeneca is a very effective vaccine against COVID (better than shown by the initial clinical trials).
-- One study claims the chance of clots (CVT) is 8 times higher if you get COVID compared to being given the AstraZeneca vaccine.
+- One study claims the **chance of blood clots (CVT) is 8 times higher if you get COVID compared to being given the AstraZeneca vaccine.**
-  In other words, if you think you'd rather take your chances with COVID rather than risk the AstraZeneca clots, you may be surprised to discover that the COVID blood clotting rate is higher!
+  In other words, if you think you'd rather take your chances with COVID rather than risk the AstraZeneca clots, you may be surprised to discover that the COVID blood clotting rate is higher than the AstraZeneca blood clotting rate!
+- To date [23 May 2021] **the observed number of deaths reported after vaccination is actually less than the [before COVID?] expected number of deaths**
 - The risk of clots after taking Astra is around 1:100,000 - 1:200,000.
 - The risk of death due to clots after taking Astra is around 1:800,000 - 1:1,000,000.
 - Hopefully the above risks are even lower in Australia because only those over 50 will be given AstraZeneca (initially at least).